Trump calls mailing of pipe bombs to political leaders 'despicable acts'

 Flake on explosives: Trump needs to follow-up words with actionsOct.
 24, 201802:41

-“This country has to come together.
-This division, this hatred, this ugliness has to end,” former Vice President Joe Biden tweeted shortly after the president’s remarks.
+In a joint statement, House Democratic leader Nancy Pelosi and Senate Democratic leader Chuck Schumer said the president's remarks on Wednesday fell short.

+"We all take an oath to support and defend the constitution and protect the American people, and that is our first responsibility," they said.
+“However, President Trump’s words ring hollow until he reverses his statements that condone acts of violence."

-CNN Worldwide President Jeff Zucker expressed dissatisfaction with the president's remarks.
-"There is a total and complete lack of understanding at the White House about the seriousness of their continued attacks on the media," he said in a statement.
+CNN Worldwide President Jeff Zucker also expressed dissatisfaction with the president's comments.
+"There is a total and complete lack of understanding at the White House about the seriousness of their continued attacks on the media," he said in a statement Wednesday afternoon after the president spoke.
 "The President, and especially the White House Press Secretary, should understand their words matter.
 Thus far, they have shown no comprehension of that."

 At campaign events, President Trump has frequently criticized Democratic leaders such as Clinton and Waters, as well as CNN and the national media.